commonprefix/art-of-blockchain/docs/prerequisites/algorithms-and-data-structures.md

 After making a genuine attempt, if you're still stuck, read through the approach explanation in the article and try implementing the solution yourself.
 Once you've solved the problem, return to the article and thoroughly review all aspects, including both the naive and optimal solutions.
 This comprehensive review will help you understand different approaches and their trade-offs.
 Rather than giving up quickly on challenging problems, embrace the difficulty as an essential part of the learning process.

 You should complete the following sections of this course.
-If you're already familiar with some concepts or want an extra challenge, try implementing the algorithms in a language you just learned in the [previous chapter](https://common-prefix.gitbook.io/art-of-blockchain-programming/prerequisites/markdown) (e.g., implement the data structures listed below in Rust to better understand its pointers and ownership rules).
+If you're already familiar with some concepts or want an extra challenge, try implementing the algorithms in a language you just learned in the [first chapter](/prerequisites/language-proficiency) (e.g., implement the data structures listed below in Rust to better understand its pointers and ownership rules).

 | Step                       | Lecture                  | Studying                                                                     |
 | -------------------------- | ------------------------ | ---------------------------------------------------------------------------- |